Overview

 Understanding the immune response to traumatic brain injury

-The University of Cambridge hosts leading groups in the fields of traumatic brain injury, neurocritical care and neuroinflammation, and Addenbrooke’s Hospital in Cambridge has one of the very few dedicated trauma/ neurocritical care units in the UK.
-Additionally, Cambridge is one of two co-ordinating centres for the CENTER-TBI study – a pan-European initiative that brings together many of the world’s leading TBI experts in a multi-disciplinary effort to revolutionise treatment, providing crucial access to a large set of samples and data.
+The University of Cambridge hosts leading groups in the fields of TBI, neurocritical care and neuroinflammation, and Addenbrooke’s Hospital in Cambridge has one of the very few dedicated trauma/ neurocritical care units in the UK.
+Additionally, Cambridge is one of two co-ordinating centres for ‘CENTER-TBI’ – a pan-European initiative that aims to improve care for patients with TBI, bringing many of the world’s leading TBI experts together in an international and multi-disciplinary effort to revolutionise treatment.

-This projects brings together Professor David Menon, a world-leader in TBI research, and co-chair of CENTER-TBI; Professor Alasdair Coles, an expert in the mechanisms of autoimmunity in the brain; Dr Edward Needham, who will carry out the immunological laboratory work, and has been instrumental in bringing the research this far; and Dr Virginia Newcombe, an expert in neuro-imaging and TBI.
+This project was a collaboration between Professor David Menon, a world-leader in TBI research, and co-chair of CENTER-TBI; Dr Edward Needham, who was instrumental in delivering the pilot study and bringing the research this far; Professor Alasdair Coles, an expert in the mechanisms of autoimmunity in the brain; and Dr Virginia Newcombe, an expert in neuro-imaging and TBI.
+With our funding, the team set out to understand the role of the immune system in TBI recovery.

 Impact

-Traumatic brain injury is the leading cause of death and disability in young adults in the developed world.
-There is great and inexplicable variability in outcome between individuals with overtly similar injuries and, despite significant advances in technology, it remains difficult to predict outcomes.
+There is great and inexplicable variability in outcome between individuals with overtly similar brain injuries and, despite significant advances in technology, it remains difficult to predict outcomes.